 Modern Internal Door Ideas

 Plywood is incredibly popular at the moment and for good reason – it’s affordable and stylish and ideal for interior doors.
-A plywood door won’t offer the same classic look as a pine or oak option, as they tend to have a more modern flush finish, meaning they don’t have mouldings but are one flat panel instead.
+A plywood door won’t offer the same classic look as a pine or oak option.
+This is because they tend to have a more modern flush finish, meaning they don’t have mouldings but are one flat panel instead.
 This creates a clean look that complements modern homes as well as effortlessly working in more classic properties.

 The pared-back finish of plywood doors also makes these doors the perfect blank canvas to style however you prefer.
 Plywood doors can be styled to suit your home or even one specific room in your home.
 They can be painted to easily transform from just a practical room divider into a style feature.
 White interior doors have always been a much-loved choice, complementing any colour scheme or style.
 However, you could also opt for a bright, bold colour to accent the palette of a room or add a pop of your favourite shade to your home.